Amazon Prime Free Trial for Students 2023 (6 Months FREE)

 Amazon offers a 6-month Amazon Prime free trial to all eligible students.
-After the free trial is over, Prime Student membership renews at 6.49/month or $59/year, whichever you choose.
-This price is about 50% less than the usual Prime membership.
+After the free trial is over, Prime Student membership renews at 7.49/month or $69/year, whichever you choose.
+This price is about 50% less than the regular Prime membership.

-In this article, you will learn about the eligibility criteria and the steps to get verified for the Amazon prime free trial for students.
+In this article, you will learn about the eligibility criteria and the steps to get verified for the Amazon prime free trial for students in the United States.

 So let’s dive in…